 Relevant Legislation and Industry Regulations

 There are several pieces of legislation that are necessary to understand for the purposes of fire safety on a construction site.
 Construction (Design and Management) Regulations 2015 (CDM) defines fire safety duties and factors that need to be taken into account.
-Regulatory Reform (Fire Safety) Order 2005 (FSO) (England and Wales) defines who is responsible for enforcement.
+Regulatory Reform (Fire Safety) Order 2005 (FSO) (England and Wales) defines who is responsible for compelting the fire risk assessment.
 A Fire Risk Assessment is one of the duties that must be carried out as part of fire safety compliance.

 Fire safety on construction sites must be managed well to prevent fires from causing damage and injury and to protect the site and project.